erickrr-bd/libPyLog/README.md

 # libPyLog v1.2

-Easy log creation with Python.
+Easy creation of application logs with Python.

+# Characteristics

+- Creation of application logs in a file.
+- Creation of application logs in stream mode.

 # Requirements
 - CentOS 8, Red Hat 8 or Rocky Linux 8